Big Green Egg Grills:

 True, Grilled Flavor

 Many who favor charcoal grills over natural gas grills do so because of the unmistakable char-grilled flavor you can only get from cooking with charcoal.
+The Big Green Egg takes that a step further, because it’s made of ceramic that does the work to keep the heat and moisture in, creating perfectly grilled, juicy meats.

 High Cooking Temperatures